Millions Of People Are Missing From CDC COVID Data As States Fail To Report Cases

 "That is ludicrous.
 It is shameful.
 It is wrong," says Nancy Krieger, a social epidemiologist at Harvard University.
 "You need good data to do proper planning, to understand what the risk is, how the risk is changing.
 And you need that to be real data that are publicly available and accessible."

-The standardized details that states feed into this dataset help the CDC track COVID's spread, evaluate demographic trends and develop health guidance for at-risk groups and the country as a whole.
+The standardized details that states feed into this data set help the CDC track COVID-19's spread, evaluate demographic trends and develop health guidance for at-risk groups and the country as a whole.
 However, the completeness of these records varies widely.

-Just 1% of the records present are missing the patient's age or sex, while 36% of them have race/ethnicity marked as "unknown" or left blank.
-The CDC asked states to indicate whether or not patients experienced any of 15 symptoms, including fever, chills or muscle aches, but states largely have not.
-Health departments may update these details as they conclude case investigations, but for more than 90% of patients, most of these fields are currently blank or marked "unknown."
+Just 1% of the records present are missing the patient's age or sex, while 36% of them have race and/or ethnicity marked as "Unknown" or left blank.
+The CDC asked states to indicate whether patients experienced any of 15 symptoms, including fever, chills or muscle aches, but states largely have not done so.
+Health departments may update these details as they conclude case investigations, but for more than 90% of patients, most of these fields are currently blank or marked "Unknown."

 "Yes, we would be in a much better place," Yoon says.
 "It's not because the states are not sharing those data with us.
 It's because the states don't have those data themselves."